jmcnamara/XlsxWriter/dev/docs/source/tutorial01.rst

 it goes out of scope or is no longer referenced in the program.
 As such this line is generally optional unless you need to close the file explicitly.

 And that's it.
-We now have a file that can be read by Excel and most other spreadsheet applications.
+We now have a file that can be read by Excel and other spreadsheet applications.

 In the next sections we will see how we can use the XlsxWriter module to add